cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

 The [software supply chain](../blog/the-software-supply-chain.html),[^3] in particular, has become a primary target for attackers.
 Large-scale attacks on software repositories and package managers are becoming treading because its scale and consequences.

-Ken Thompson’s seminal 1984 Turing Award lecture forces us to ask deeper questions:
+Ken Thompson’s seminal 1984 Turing Award lecture made us ask deep questions:

 - _What if the threats are already embedded in the very tools we trust to build our software?_
 - _Can we truly trust the output of our favorite compiler?_

-Thompson’s demonstration reveals two hard truths:
+It reveals two hard truths:

-- Software tools themselves can be compromised in ways that are nearly undetectable through normal inspection methods.
+- Software tools themselves can be compromised in ways that are nearly undetectable through rutinary inspection methods.
-- Trust in software tools must extend beyond source code inspection to encompass the entire toolchain used to produce software.
+- Trust in software tools must extend beyond source code analysis to encompass the entire toolchain used to produce software.

 **Trust is a Problem:** Thompson's demonstration underscores that trust in software extends beyond the visible source code to the entire compilation process.
 The implications are clear: if the compiler or any other tool in the toolchain is compromised, every piece of software it produces is potentially compromised as well.
 This creates a nearly invisible security risk, as traditional inspection methods may not detect such deep-seated vulnerabilities.